CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 #### Energy Points/Energy

 Some Character’s in Crestfallen may choose to use magic.
-Most of this magic is fueled by Energy which may be purchased with CP in the Practical Magic Category and/or some Lineage Skill Categories.
+Most of this magic is fueled by [Energy]({{< ref "/rules/skills/#energy" >}}) which may be purchased with CP in the [Magical Combat Skill Category]({{< ref "/rules/skill_categories/#magical-combat-skill-category" >}}) and/or some Lineage Skill Categories.
 A character starts every game with their max Energy and may use these to fuel spells according to their Energy Cost.
 Energy may be regained in many ways and is described in greater detail later in this document.

-#### Essence Points:
+#### Essence Points

 Characters in Crestfallen do not die the way that people do in real life.
 Each character has an amount of life energy known as Essence that they may use to return to life (or for additional uses found in game).
 All characters start with 5 Essence and may gain additional points on rare occasions.
 Occasions may include yearly rule voting meetings (open to all attendees), special events, and currency turn in.

 #### Body Points/Body

 A character’s health is determined by the amount of Body the character has.
-All characters start with 5 Body and may purchase additional based on their General and Lineage Skill Categories.
+All characters start with 5 Body and may purchase additional based on their  [General Skill Category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) and Lineage Skill Categories.
 Also, a character’s costume may add an additional 10 Body based on its rating.
 Ratings are determined in the system found below.

 #### Armor Points/Armor

 A character may wear armor, which protects their Body from harm.
-To use armor, the character must purchase the ability to wear armor from the General Category and/or some Lineage Skill Categories.
+To use armor, the character must purchase the ability to wear armor from the  [General Skill Category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) and/or some Lineage Skill Categories.
 Ratings are determined in the system found below.

-#### Costuming/Armor Rating System:
+#### Costuming/Armor Rating System

 Costuming and Armor are important in building and maintaining immersion in our imaginary world, so it is critical that we encourage highly immersive kits within the combat rules and our roleplaying beliefs.
 These Phys Reps grant characters Body and Armor after they have received a rating from a marshal using the following guidelines prior to game start.

 **Costuming**: Costuming may grant a character a maximum of 10 Body.
 A marshal will grant the full 10 for a costume that is entirely in period.
 A marshal will reduce a costume value to 5 for minimal visible anachronistic items.
 These items range from logos, cargo pants/sweatpants, modern technology, and brightly colored or clearly modern footwear.
 A marshal will grant 0 for costumes that are blatantly anachronistic.
 This normally is reserved for players that put forth little to no effort to cover/alter their regular everyday attire such as wearing jeans and a t-shirt with a tabard.
 A player exhibiting poor costuming on multiple occasions may be asked to leave for detracting from the game for other players but will generally be warned previously.

 **Armor**: Armor may grant a character a maximum of 40 Armor points.
 A character gains 5 Armor by covering most of a body area with armor made of/appearing as in period materials.
 A marshal may decide that the armor appears too modern or harms immersion and reduce this total to 2 for the body area.
-Body areas include Head, Front Torso, Back Torso, Upper Right Arm, Lower Right Arm, Upper Left Arm, Lower Left Arm, Upper Right Leg, Lower Right Leg, Upper Left Leg, and Lower Left Leg.
+Body areas include

+- Head
+- Front Torso
+- Back Torso
+- Upper Right Arm
+- Lower Right Arm
+- Upper Left Arm
+- Lower Left Arm
+- Upper Right Leg
+- Lower Right Leg
+- Upper Left Leg
+- Lower Left Leg.

 A character may only use as much Armor as purchased through skills, though they may always wear armor that is worth more points than this.

 Please note that using this system a character may wear a maximum of 40 Armor with an appropriate armor rep and skill purchases.
 There may be skills, spells, and items that grant Armor in addition and exceeding these amounts.
 This is allowable within the system and will be judged appropriately by the staff during check in and throughout the course of events.